 How to mine Bitcoin?
 As the top digital currency, Bitcoin is also the oldest: it has been around since 2009.
 In Bitcoin’s case (as with other cryptocurrencies), mining is a record-keeping service aimed at keeping the blockchain in shape, complete and safe, as well as unalterable.
 Miners are the ones who verify, collect and add newly broadcast transactions to blocks, which are linked to already existing blocks through cryptographic hashes.
 The linked-up nature of these blocks means that in order to alter one, all subsequent ones need to be altered as well – a feat which is obviously extremely difficult to pull off.

-The bane and at the same time friend of the miners is the nonce.
-The nonce is a number which miners need to find in order to generate proof of work for their newly mined blocks.
+The bane and at the same time a friend of the miners is the nonce.
+A nonce is a number that miners need to find in order to generate proof of work for their newly mined blocks.
 Such blocks are not accepted into the blockchain without this proof of work.
 The proof of work is designed to be extremely easy for the network nodes to verify, but it is very difficult to generate.
 To find the nonce, miners need to try many different nonce values before the right one is located, as the difficulty target is met.
 The difficulty target is artificially induced, to keep the Bitcoin ecosystem in balance, and the coin valuable, due to scarcity.

 Approximately every two weeks the difficulty target is re-assessed, based on the performance of the Bitcoin network.
 The goal here is for new blocks to be allowed into the blockchain every 10 minutes.
 The more computing power exists on the network, the bigger the difficulty individual miners have to overcome to pick up their Bitcoins.